The Directors take pleasure in presenting the Seventy Ninth Annual

 As per Clause 55 of the Listing Agreement with the Stock Exchanges, a

 separate section on Business Responsibility Reporting forms an intergal

 The Consolidated Financial Statements of the Company prepared in

-accordance with relevant Accounting Standards viz.
+accordance with relevant Accounting Standards (AS) viz.
 AS 21, AS 23

 and AS 27 issued by the Institute of Chartered Accountants of India

 The information on conservation of energy, technology absorption and

-foreign exchange earnings and outgo stipulated under Section 217(1)(e)
+foreign exchange earnings and outgo stipulated under Section 134(3)(m)

-amended, in respect of the employees of the Company, is provided in the
+Rules, 2014 in respect of employees of the Company, will be provided

-available for inspection by the Members at the Registered Office of the Company
+for inspection by the Members at the Registered Office of the Company

-during business hours on working days of the Company upto the date of
+during business hours on working days of the Company up to the date of

 the ensuing Annual General Meeting.
 If any Member is interested in

-obtaining a copy thereof, such Member may write to the
+obtaining a copy thereof, such Member may write to the Company

 Your Directors thank the various Central and State Government